doitintl/easyeks/docs/ADRs.md

 ---------------------------------------------------------------------------------------------------------

-## Qn: Why is the universal baseline 2x ARM based t4g.small spot nodes?
+## Qn: Why not use fargate? / Why is the universal baseline 2x ARM based t4g.small spot nodes?
 * Short answer is Pragmatic FinOps.
   * User facing workloads would be scheduled on karpenter.sh managed nodes
     which could be configured as spot or on-demand, per the business's preferences.